XToripuru/wird/README.md

 `cargo install wird`

 ## Work in progress
-This is still *very* incomplete, and shouldn't be used in production yet
+Altough it compiles just fine there are still missing a lot of features, and it shouldn't be used in production yet